 With travel plans to Disney World, I’ve been practicing my hand at how to make Mickey Ears with fabric.
 I’m no expert and won’t be starting my own Etsy shop soon, but I’ve enjoyed coming up with new ideas for our family.
-These instructions will give you a chance to do the same.
+These instructions will give you a chance to DIY Disney Mickey Ears at home.

-I will note that these Mickey Ears with fabric do take some patience to create.
+I will note that these DIY Disney Mickey Ears do take some patience to create.
 I also went through the material a few times trying to get the hang of it.
 After about three sets of ears, I think I have a small handle on it.

 How to Make Mickey Ears with Fabric